 Using the WordPress Dashboard to Delete WordPress Themes

-The fastest way to do this is through the WordPress admin.
+The fastest way to delete WordPress themes is through the WordPress admin.

-After you’re on this page you’ll see all of your installed themes.
-This may include a lot of the default WordPress themes like Twenty Sixteen if you’ve been using this WordPress install for a long time.
+After you’re on this page, you’ll see all of your installed themes.
+This may include a lot of the default WordPress themes, like Twenty Twenty-Two, if you’ve been using this WordPress install for a long time.

-Once you’re on the detail screen you’ll see the delete button on the bottom right of this screen.
-Just click delete, hit accept and you’re done!
+Once you’re on the theme detail screen, you’ll see the delete button on the bottom right of this screen.
+Just click delete, hit accept, and you’re done!

-Just rinse and repeat for all themes you’d like to remove.
+Just rinse and repeat for all the themes you’d like to remove.

 Deleting WordPress Themes with FTP